tmfg/digitraffic-catalog/ext/ckanext-digitraffic_theme/README.md

 This retains previous translations but updates `msgid` values from the `.pot` template.
 After you have updated the `.pot` template you need to also update the translation templates for each locale.

+#### Compiling the translations
+If not using an editor (such as poedit) that compiles automatically on save, you will still need to compile the `.po` file into an `.mo file`.
+Use this command:

+`python setup.py compile_catalog --locale fi`

 ## Tests

 Tests can be run with a bash script found in `local-env` folder.